 Last year we stopped buying it because it was harder to get and again one family member started to really not like the jarred sauce that much.
-That and we are trying to make more homemade sauces then jarred like our homemade lasagna sauce.
-This set me out on a mission – to create a better pumpkin sauce!
+We also started getting away from jarred sauces and making all homemade like our homemade lasagna sauce or creamy vodka sauce.
+This set me out on a mission - to create a better pumpkin sauce!

 Please note that as written this is not vegetarian but it can easily be made vegetarian by substituting the chicken broth with vegetable broth.